What Is An Endowment Plan? Different Types & Their Uses

 At a Glance

 An endowment plan is a type of life insurance policy that combines the benefits of insurance with investment.
-It ensures both financial security for your family in case of death and provides you with a lump sum amount at the end of the policy term if you survive it.
+It gives way to both financial security for your family in case of death and provides you with a lump sum amount at the end of the policy term if you survive it.
 In simpler terms, it's a savings and protection plan that guarantees a payout either on death or maturity.

 What is Endowment Life Insurance?